tuzig/www.terminal7.dev/content/pricing.md

       - "Mouse and gesture-driven UI"
       - "Close-loop camera"
       - "tmux-style copy mode"
+  - name: "PeerBook"
+    subtitle: "Signaling and Relay"
+    price: "$20"
+    price_note: "/year"
+    best_for: "Developers with multiple servers and those suffering from bad connections"
+    class: "peerbook"
+    description: "Simply connecting you to your servers, even when they're behind a NAT.
+Includes a relay service by Twilio to bypass bad network connections."
+    features:
+      - "Zero-config NAT traversal via secure WebRTC"
+      - "2FA-protected device address book"
+      - "Connect by machine name, not by IP"
+      - "End-to-end encrypted signaling"
   - name: "Terminal7 App"
     subtitle: "iPad, Android"
     price: "$30"